-- All information will be recorded in writing using the agreed procedures (CPOMS or by completing a cause for concern form if you do not have access to CPOMS (See appendix M)). - All children involved (victim and alleged perpetrator) in school will be spoken to separately by the DSL - Where the incident also involves a child at a different establishment the DSL will ensure effective liaison and information sharing - All children involved (victim and alleged perpetrator) will be appropriately supported throughout the process - The DSL will balance the child's wishes against their duty to protect the child and other children - The school will work with our local safeguarding partners where appropriate

-- The DSL may need to go against the victim's wishes and make a referral to children's social care or the police.
+- All information will be recorded in writing using the agreed procedures. - All children involved (victim and alleged perpetrator) in school will be spoken to separately by the DSL - Where the incident also involves a child at a different establishment the DSL will ensure effective liaison and information sharing - All children involved (victim and alleged perpetrator) will be appropriately supported throughout the process - The DSL will balance the child's wishes against their duty to protect the child and other children - The school will work with our local safeguarding partners where appropriate - The DSL may need to go against the victim's wishes and make a referral to children's social care or the police.
 This will be handled sensitively, the reasons explained to the victim and appropriate support made available - Parents will be informed of the incident and how their child will be dealt with and supported (unless this would put a child at greater risk)

-Victims, perpetrators and any other children affected by peer on peer abuse will be supported in the following ways:
+Victims, perpetrators and any other children affected by child on child abuse will be supported in the following ways:

-- Support will be tailored on a case-by-case basis - All children involved will be supported by an allocated member of staff - The needs and wishes of the victim will be taken into account, along with protecting the child. - Wherever possible, the victim and witnesses will be able to continue their normal routine. - The victim will never be made to feel they are the problem for making a report or made to feel ashamed for making a report - All reasonable steps will be taken to protect the anonymity of any children involved in any report of sexual violence or sexual harassment - Adequate measures will be put in place to protect the children involved and keep them safe - A needs and risk assessment will be made and a safety plan put in place when required - Early help, children's social care and other agencies will support where appropriate
+- Support will be tailored on a case-by-case basis - All children involved will be supported by an allocated member of staff - The needs and wishes of the victim will be taken into account, along with protecting the child. - Wherever possible, the victim and witnesses will be able to continue their normal routine. - The victim will never be made to feel they are the problem for making a report or made to feel ashamed for making a report - All reasonable steps will be taken to protect the anonymity of any children involved in any report of sexual violence or sexual harassment - Adequate measures will be put in place to protect the children involved and keep them safe - A needs and risk assessment will be made and a safety plan put in place when required - Early help assessment, children's social care and other agencies will support where appropriate

-Research tells us girls are more frequently identified as being abused by their peers, and girls are more likely to experience unwanted sexual touching in schools.
+Research tells us girls are more frequently identified as being abused by other children, and girls are more likely to experience unwanted sexual touching in schools.
 Boys are less likely to report intimate relationship abuse.
 Boys report high levels of victimisation in areas where they are affected by gangs.
-There is an increasing evidence base emerging about the sexual exploitation of boys (both by adults and peers).
-We recognise that both boys and girls experience peer on peer abuse but can do so in different ways.
+There is an increasing evidence base emerging about the sexual exploitation of boys (both by adults and children).
+We recognise that both boys and girls experience child on child abuse but can do so in different ways.

-We recognise that peer on peer abuse can manifest itself in many ways such as:
+We recognise that child on child abuse can manifest itself in many ways such as:

-- Child Sexual Exploitation / Child Criminal Exploitation - Bullying (including cyberbullying, prejudice-based and discriminatory bullying) - Physical abuse - Radicalisation - Abuse in intimate friendships / relationships - Sexual violence and sexual harassment - Gang associated and serious violence - Initiation / hazing type violence and rituals - Consensual and non-consensual sharing of nudes and semi-nudes images and /or videos - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Upskirting (which is a criminal offence)
+- Child Sexual Exploitation / Child Criminal Exploitation - Bullying (including cyberbullying, prejudice-based and discriminatory bullying) - Physical abuse - Radicalisation - Abuse in intimate friendships / relationships - Sexual violence and sexual harassment - Gang associated and serious violence - Initiation / hazing type violence and rituals - Consensual and non-consensual sharing of nudes and semi-nude images and /or videos - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Upskirting (which is a criminal offence)

-There are a number of factors that make children more vulnerable to peer on peer abuse:
+There are a number of factors that make children more vulnerable to child on child abuse:

-• Experience of abuse within their family
+- Experience of abuse within their family

 - Living with domestic violence

-- Young people in care
+- · Young people in care

 - Children who go missing

-- Children with additional needs (SEN and/or disabilities).
+- Children with additional needs (SEN and/or disabilities)